smiauek/restaurant-reservations/README.md

 - `npm run test:3:backend` runs only the backend tests for user story 3.
 - `npm run test:3:frontend` runs only the frontend tests for user story 3.

-To run all teasts at once, use the following commands:
+To run all tests at once, use the following commands:

 - `npm test` runs _all_ tests.
 - `npm run test:backend` runs _all_ backend tests.